I said, yes.

-Apart from the obvious grief of losing his mother, the place of her death gave additional strains.
-Greece was then ruled by a right-wing military junta and being there was galling for a young left-wing radical.
+Apart from the grief of losing his mother, the place of her death gave additional strains.
+Greece was ruled by a right-wing military junta, galling for a young left-wing radical.
 Hitchens had a typical middle upper-class upbringing, kept away from his parents and learning the value of compulsory games and a flogging at Leys School in Cambridge.
 He stayed in Cambridge to do his university education at Balliol where he joined the United Nations Association and the school committee, moves he described as shrewd.
 Hitchens was the classic 1960s hard left revolutionary, addicted to every socialist cause.
 He described himself as a Trotskyist, which was safe given that Trotsky never led Soviet Russia long enough to have his reputation thrashed.

 Hitchens’ ideological purity was tested with a visit to Cuba which co-incided with the 1968 Prague Spring rebellion against the Soviet Union.
-Hitchens was there while Cubans held their breath wondering which side Castro would come down on.
-Castro knew which side his bread was buttered and supported Brezhnev much to Hitchens’ disgust.
-Hitchens remained convinced Stalinism could be overturned from the Left and turned his attentions from the “great hopes of 1968” to the edges of Europe.
-He witnessed the end of Salazar’s fascist regime in Portugal and saw at close hand how Poland managed its communist contradictions in the 1970s.
+Cubans held their breath wondering which side Castro would come down on.
+Castro knew which side his bread was buttered and supported Brezhnev to Hitchens’ disgust.
+Hitchens remained convinced Stalinism could be overturned from the left and turned his attentions from the “great hopes of 1968” to the edges of Europe.
+He witnessed the end of Salazar’s fascist regime in Portugal and saw first hand how Poland managed its communist contradictions in the 1970s.

-He forged a second identity as an American despite his antipathy to the America of Nixon and Reagan.
+He forged a second identity despite his antipathy to the America of Nixon and Reagan.
 Or indeed of the Bushes and Bill Clinton, the latter whom Hitchens hated as a fraud.
 Hitchens knew the midtown Manhattan skyscrapers he landed in were an illusion but it was an illusion always accompanied by profound happiness and a sensation of being free in a way he could never be in England.
-When he saw some of those skyscrapers come down in 9/11, it installed a deep and personal sense of horror against what he called the “cult of death”.
+When he saw skyscrapers come down in 9/11, it installed a deep and personal sense of horror against the “cult of death”.

 Hitchens supported the Afghan invasion – which was relatively uncontroversial in October 2001.
-But it was the subsequent Iraq war that was to see the greatest cleavage with fellow leftists.
+But it was the Iraq war that was to see the greatest cleavage with fellow leftists.
 Hitchens had been to Iraq in the 1970s and knew it was an artificial creation of British civil servants.
 His sympathies lay with the nationalists who put Iraq first not the Ba’athists who put the regime first.
-It was, Hitchens called, a “Republic of Fear” and he watched at first hand how in the original Gulf War Saddam’s Republican Guard got off scot-free while army conscripts were vaporised on the Highway of Death outside Kuwait, leaving the worst of both worlds after the war.
-In a secret visit across the border Hitchens was made aware of Saddam’s eco-catastrophes, and Kurdish and Shiite massacres.
+It was, Hitchens called, a “Republic of Fear” and he watched how in the original Gulf War Saddam’s Republican Guard got off scot-free while army conscripts were vaporised on the Highway of Death outside Kuwait.
+In a secret visit Hitchens was made aware of Saddam’s eco-catastrophes, and Kurdish and Shiite massacres.
 “I recognised at once it was a state of affairs worth fighting for,” he wrote.
 “The idea of ‘Reds for Bush’ might seem incongruous but it was a great deal more wholesome than ‘pacifists for Saddam’”.

-Hitchens’ anti-Saddam rhetoric was music to the ears of Defence deputy Paul Wolfowitz and the pair hit it off when the PNAC-influenced Wolfowitz invited Hitchens to meet him.
+Hitchens’ anti-Saddam rhetoric was music to the ears of Defence deputy Paul Wolfowitz and the pair became friends.
 Hitchens became a salesman for the Iraqi war as the debate intensified.
 Hitchens’ support for the WMD theory was half-hearted.
 What he really believed was that Saddam was facing a meltdown moment that would lead to Rwanda-like consequences unless the west intervened.
 What Hitchens could not, or would not believe, was intervention would have similar consequences.

 In the final chapter of his book, Hitchens argued it was the responsibility of intellectuals to argue for complexity and insist ideas should not be sloganised.
 But he also felt things should be simplified where possible.
 It was this paradox which led him into his highly-evolved yet deeply flawed Iraqi position.
 “Karl Marx was rightest of all when he recommended continual doubt and self criticism,” he wrote on the final page.
-Nothing wrong with that, except it looks for Marx for succour when introspection should be without a muse.
 The only reference to Heller’s masterpiece in the Hitch-22 title comes in the second last sentence of the book.
 Hitch’s Catch-22 was the impossible balancing act between his Marxian uncertainty and his desire to emulate the assured and dutiful life of his father.
 This paradox drove his endless creativity.